Gwen Stefani Reportedly Threatened By Blake Shelton, Miranda Lambert Reunion

 — Ashley Simons (@AshleySurfCA) February 23, 2017

 Despite all the bad rumors, Stefani and Shelton have been flirting non-stop on the new season of The Voice.
-According to Daily Mail, the romance factor hit an all-time high during the latest episode of blind auditions.
+According to the Daily Mail, the romance factor hit an all-time high during the latest episode of blind auditions.

 In one of the more touching moments on the show, Stefani left her seat and hugged a father who cried after getting through the auditions.
 But the real tenderness came after Shelton and Stefani told each other “I love you.”

 The pair exchanged the enduring terms after losing out on potential singers.

 “Yeah, it’s OK – I love you,” Stefani told Shelton after he tried to win over a young female contestant.

 Shelton echoed those sentiments when he beat out Stefani for the soulful singer, Josh Hoyer.
-“I feel like you don’t like me anymore,” Stefani told him.
-“I don’t — I love you,” he answered back.

 New episodes of The Voice air Monday and Tuesday nights on NBC.